 Still, there are some actions we think you may be well-advised to consider taking.

 We urge you to speak with your estate planning lawyer, accountant and other advisors, including your J.P.
 Morgan team, to determine which of these steps may be right for you and the rest of your family.

-And, as always, we advise against letting the tax tail wag the dog: Any and all your decisions should be made in the context of your goals and with this perspective: Tax law will likely continue to change over time—as it has for many decades.
+And, as always, we advise against letting the tax tail wag the dog: Any and all of your decisions should be made in the context of your goals and with this perspective: Tax law will likely continue to change over time—as it has for many decades.

-8. Take losses on the sale of cryptocurrencies and other property that starting in 2022 might be subject to the wash sale rule.
+- Take losses on the sale of cryptocurrencies and other property that starting in 2022 might be subject to the wash sale rule.

-9. Invest some of your liquid assets in an insurance policy that invests in insurance-dedicated funds.
+- For individuals who would be subject to the 5% and/or 3% surtaxes, invest some of your liquid assets in an insurance policy that invests in insurance-dedicated funds.
 Assets invested by an insurance company on behalf of a policyholder—through a properly designed and managed contract—appreciate free of income tax.
 The benefits of this tax deferral and in many instances tax forgiveness feature increases when tax rates are higher.

 How we can help you